-2.3 Tournament Event Schedule
+3.3 Tournament Event Schedule

 Event schedules will be available through your Tournament Host prior to or at your tournament.
-Qualification Match schedules are created on tournament day by the scoring system after all teams have checked-in and have begun or completed the inspection process.
+Qualification Match schedules are created on tournament day by the scoring system after all teams have checked-in and have completed the inspection process.

-2.4 Courtesies and Rules
+3.4 Courtesy and Rules

 You will hear the expression Gracious Professionalism (GP) often throughout your involvement in FTC.
 One of FTC's main goals is to encourage all team members to conduct themselves with kindness, consideration, and sharing.
-We hear heartwarming stories of teams sharing parts, helping to build and/or repair competing robots, and helping rookie teams avoid preventable pitfalls.
+We hear heartwarming stories of teams sharing parts, helping to build or repair competing robots, and helping rookie teams avoid preventable pitfalls.
 These examples of GP are some of the benefits of being involved with this organization.
+Please display GP throughout the event.